Nkwon08/goingout/FIREBASE_STORAGE_RULES.md

       allow write: if request.auth != null && request.auth.uid == userId;
     }

+    // Allow authenticated users to upload group profile pictures
+    // Note: Group membership is verified in the service function match /groups/{groupId}/{allPaths=**} {
+      allow read: if request.auth != null; // Only authenticated users can read group images allow write: if request.auth != null; // Any authenticated user can write (membership checked in service) }

     // Default: deny all other access
     match /{allPaths=**} {
       allow read, write: if false;